Shifa College of Medicine

 At Shifa, the mission statement is: educate physicians to meet all the health care needs of patients within both the current and future healthcare systems.
 They strive to help future physicians to reach their full potential through research, teaching, and community service, with a goal of improving access to quality healthcare and enhancing the health status of residents.

-Admision Criteria for Shifa College of Medicine
+Admision Criteria for Shifa Medical College

 For Local Students